Exit Vision, Mission & Values

 Exit supports an adult of sound mind’s right to:

-- receive information about their end of life choices
+- receive information about their end of life choices (especially during this time of pandemic)

 - act on this information in order achieve a peaceful death at a time of their choosing